wiz124/Harry-Li-tri3-Compsci/README.md

 ### Review ticket:
 Tech talk 0:

-    - try catch block
+    challenge 1:
-        code runs in try section, when an error occurs, catch block activates
+        try catch block

-    - in this case, we create an error in order for the catch section to activiate in case a different selection occurs
+        code runs in try section, when an error occurs, catch block activates in this case, we create an error in order for the catch section to activiate in case a different selection occurs

     - Use Exception e for catch all errors.
  ``` java